 THE MOXIE INSTITUTE:

 Tiffany Shlain opened her film studio and lab, The Moxie Institute, in 2005, and has since gone on to create films, books, theater experiences, and Internet experiments around social issues using emerging technologies.
-Her team currently has 8 films playing in festivals, conferences, television stations, and on the web and have 2 films in production.
+Her team currently has 13 films playing in festivals, conferences, television stations, and on the web and have 2 films in production and are working on Season 2 of The Future Starts Here.
 The Moxie Institute’s films and discussion programs have been used in many diverse settings to spark dialogues about social issues, including universities, conferences, governments, and entertainment settings.
 They have been singled out by The New York Times, Variety, The Hollywood Reporter, and The Sundance Institute for their cutting-edge work using documentaries and Internet distribution in unique ways to engage audiences.
-She has received 66 awards and distinctions during the course of her career for her work as a filmmaker, artist, Internet advocate, leader, and activist.
+She has received over 65 awards and distinctions during the course of her career for her work as a filmmaker, artist, Internet advocate, leader, and activist.

 Tiffany is a graduate of the University of California Berkeley where she was selected as a valedictorian speaker for the interdisciplinary studies department and received the highest honor in art, The Eisner Award, for filmmaking.
 She received her BA in film theory in the interdisciplinary studies department in 1992.
 She studied organizational change at Harvard Business School Executive Education program and film production at New York University’s Sight & Sound program in 1990.
 Tiffany is a Henry Crown Fellow of The Aspen Institute.

 ADVISORY BOARDS :